Summer

 I know I shouldn't complain - I always moan about the British weather so this is really pure, glorious, sunshine which I should appreciate.
 Just that my hair is turning into straws from the number of times I have to wash it, and numerous blackheads are starting to find homes on my face, which is only naturally highly undesirable.

+Anyway...... this week is the last leg of my work marathon.
+We're finally going into the last stages in the production of our magazine, which I must say is looking spanking fantastic.
+Lots of stuff has been going on meanwhile, including riding in a kit car for the first time (which reminded me of the time I went to Pasir Gudang to race with some Honda-crazy driving nuts), getting lots of sunshine in the park, spending time with J's family, taking a boat for the first time out in Leamington (even though I've lived there one year full-time and this year half-the-time), getting very drunk on some weekends and behaving painfully embarrassing, watching the World Cup and generally getting very excited about summer in general, while slaving away at finalising my portfolio and magazine.
 This is me and Karl in his kit car which he drove over from Leicester.
 It was such a wicked car - only 1-litre engine but so light, it was quicker than the Aston Martin J rode in the week before, apparently.
 I went on a joy ride round the countryside and Karl was having such fun racing on the A roads.
 The wind swept up to meet my face with such force that my sunglasses was plastered into my skin as bits of gravel and other stuff I don't want to think about pelted me everytime we accelerated.
 We reached 100 miles and beyond in no time, overtaking all the cars on the road, and we were only this close to the ground.
 It was so much fun - like being on a roller-coaster, except that in this car, there's a real possibility of crashing (onto the other vehicles in the road) - everyone was staring at us.
 It was rude [the car], and also very cool.
 At the end of it though, because I didn't tie my hair, it was blown to a ludicrous volume – the only time I've ever seen my paltry thin hair, well, not looking like a rolled-over mat.
 This is why, I finally understand, when we watch American films, the babes riding in soft top convertibles always sport a bandana or scarf over their head.

 I'm suddenly thinking of my sailing days and how the sea and beach at East Coast Park used to be my second home – and how I would dread those early mornings, waking up at 6am to go training, which took me more than two hours to get there because I live in the West and the freakin' sailing centre was at the furthest point in the east.
 And how I used to dread carrying my dead-heavy laser and rig the whole boat up, which took ages and a lot of concentration.